informalsystems/vdd/traceability/tooling.md

 [Requirements management][1] is a broad and deep area of interest in software engineering.
-This breadth and depth is most clearly evident in safety-critical software engineering efforts, such as in aerospace and military application development, where mistakes can unnecessarily cost lives.
+This breadth and depth is most clearly evident in safety-critical software engineering efforts, such as in aerospace and military application development, where mistakes can cost lives.

 Notable examples of systems engineering standardization efforts that include requirements management: